Ibrahim Heski: Maku Rebellion and death

-In 1931, intense fighting broke out in the vicinity of Maku between Persian troops and Kurds.
+In 1931, intense fighting broke out in the vicinity of Maku between the Iranian army and local rebel Kurds over the killing of Simko Shikak.
 The 2nd Brigade of Azerbaijan Division commanded by Colonel Mohammad Ali Khan engaged and Colonel Kalb Ali Khan was sent from Tabriz and Ardabil with reinforcements.
-On July 25, while fighting in the vicinity of Qara Aineh, the Persian Colonel Kalb Ali Khan was killed in action and Kurds lost three or four important leaders, including Ibrahim and his brother.
+On July 25, while fighting in the vicinity of Qara Aineh, the Persian Colonel Kalb Ali Khan was killed in action and Kurds lost three or four important leaders, including Ibrahim and his brother who were killed by the Persian troops.